-

 Physical Characteristics

-• Juveniles are bright orange in color with prominent blue dots at the fins and the base of the tail.
-The lower jaw is white and most individuals have a white line running from the mouth to the caudal fin.
+- Juveniles are bright orange in color with prominent blue dots on the fins and the base of the tail.
+The lower jaw is white, and most individuals have a while line running from the mouth to the caudal fin.

-• As adults, males and females are sexually dimorphic, meaning the males look different from the females.
+- As adults, males and females are sexually dimorphic, meaning each sex looks different.

-• Females are smaller and sleeker than males, solid red-orange above and white ventrally.
-The lower jaw is bright white.
+- Females are smaller and sleeker than males, solid red-orange above and white ventrally.
+Lower jaw is bright white.

-• Males are more robust, with large bulging foreheads.
-In coloration, they are black at the head and tail, with an orange midsection.
-The lower jaw is bright white.
+- Males are more robust, with significant bulging foreheads, and are black at the head and tail, with an orange midsection.
+Lower jaw is bright white.

 Diet / Feeding